littlee/canvas-sprite/README.md

 - frames (Number): the number of sprite frames, **required**
 - fps (Number): frames rendered per second, **required**
 - loop (Boolean): should sprite animation loop, default to `true`
-- onLoop (Function): callback function when every time animation loop, only called when options.loop is `true`, receives `count` as parameter
+- onLoop (Function): function invoked every time aniamtion loops if options.loop is `true`, takes `count` as parameter
-- onEnd (Function): callback function when animation end, only called when options.loop is `false`
+- onEnd (Function): function invoked when animation ends if options.loop is `false`

+## Migrate from v1.x

+Basically nothing, `width` and `height` are removed from options since they can be calculated, automagically.

 ## Caveats